ShyamGurunath/Library_Project/docs/source/begin.rst

      .. note:: To be able to Analyse a data it's necessary to determine a hypothesis.

-     Our Hypotheis is to find out the  the Relationship between Library Usage and Academic Performance of Students
+     Our hypothesis:
+          Null Hypothesis:

+               **Library usage of students has positive correlation with the Academic Performance of students**.

+          Alternate Hypothesis:

+               **Library usage of students has negative correlation with the Academic Performance of students**.